seaerchin/papers-please/AWS/networking.md

 - we can use [transit gateway](https://aws.amazon.com/transit-gateway/) to simplify vpc mesh connections -> route sharing, so fully connected network topologies are easier
 - we must think about cidr blocks -> big cidr blocks might overlap, causing conflicts

+### cidr blocks
+0.0.0.0/8 -> first 8 bits are reserved; we do a bitwise AND with the actual IP to calculate range